Frans van Buchem

 Van Buchem took on the direction of the Zutphen Study on retirement in 1959.
 Uniquely among the Seven Countries cohorts, Van Buchem organized annual surveys of risk factor measurements and physical examinations in the Zutphen Study between 1960 and 1973.
 In collaboration with professor Cees den Hartog from Wageningen University, he also carried out detailed dietary surveys of the Zutphen cohort in 1960, 1965, and 1970.

 Van Buchem was principally a clinical investigator.
-For example, he found in the Zutphen Study a participant with a consistently very low serum cholesterol level and after a detailed clinical investigation he described this case of familial hypo-beta-lipoproteinemia in the American Journal of Medicne in 1966.
+For example, he found in the Zutphen Study a participant with a consistently very low serum cholesterol level and after a detailed clinical investigation, he described this case of familial hypo-beta-lipoproteinemia in the American Journal of Medicine in 1966.

 Van Buchem was a member of the Royal Netherlands Academy of Arts and Sciences, a member of the Belgian, the French and the International Society of Cardiology Society and President of the Netherlands Society of Cardiology.